“If you are your own coach, you have an idiot both for a coach and athlete.”

 Thankfully, the solution is simple.

-Plan Your Workout Ahead
+Plan Your Workouts Ahead

 Planning your workouts ahead, even if only a few minutes before you actually start training, is the opposite of going to the gym and just winging it.
-Hey, the latter can be fun, and enough to give you results in the beginning, but for most people, the fun stops when the results do.

 When you plan your workout beforehand, you have the opportunity to consider: